jebbdomingo/budget-buddy-app/README.md

 ### Read to Assign

 It's like a general fund where you can store an Inflow transaction temporarily to be allocated to your budget envelopes later on.

+### Accounts

+These represents the repository of your money, it could be your bank accounts, cash on hand, or e-wallets.